romnn/djtool/README.md

   - need a reindex method that builds the config from scratch!
   - needs to be run whenever the version changes
 - use main config to initialize spotify config path

+Done:

+- create a library in protobuf and add serde serialization to it
+- move djtool server code to lib
+- allow of vec of sinks
+- rename backend / frontend into source and sink
+- allow for vec of sources
 - use spotify api to get the playlists, with preview url and thumbnail that need to be downloaded

-Done:
+- start a tonic server
 - add protobuf to the project for server side streaming using more sophisticated build scripts
 - implement a basic audio player in the UI and check if this works
 - implement full auth flow with webbrowser externally (not using tauri)